 Changes related to UOM

 Please, add next restriction to the Product entity: once the product it is published at the catalogue and active, the attribute “JTI Basic UOM” cannot be modified from one existing value to another.

+Please, activate functionality of UOM related at the CHG212558 – TMEC MD Product Unit of Measure to the markets in V2 & V3 (IE, KZ, RU).

 English Captions